All NACC News

 B.R. and K.R.’s father, as next friend of his children, filed a complaint against the judge under 42 U.S.C. § 1983 in the Western District of Missouri.
 Finding that the judge was not entitled to judicial immunity, the district court denied his motion to dismiss.
 The judge filed an interlocutory appeal with the United States Court of Appeals for the Eighth Circuit.

 NACC filed an amicus brief, arguing that the district court’s decision should be affirmed on several grounds.
 First, the children were not afforded due process before they were detained.
 Second, the judge did not carefully ascertain and give appropriate weight to the children’s custodial preferences.
 Third, the judge’s actions were not aligned with his responsibility as a family court judge “to facilitate consensual resolutions to the degree possible, while always safeguarding the rights, safety and well-being of children.”
 Lastly, NACC argued that the judge’s “actions in this case, if countenanced as a routine act of judicial authority,” raise concerns about the disproportionate and disparate treatment of youth of color who are involved with the court system.
-The Missouri Supreme Court will hear oral argument in this case on February 16, 2023.

 Recent NACC News